Alexander M. S. Green: Education

 He attended Dyson Perrins Church of England Academy (formerly Dyson Perrins C.E.
-High School) and is a graduate of the University of St Andrews holding degrees in Theology and Scottish History and the University of Aberdeen, holding degrees in Scots law and Public International Law.
+High School).
+He is a graduate of the University of St Andrews holding degrees in Theology and Scottish History and the University of Aberdeen, holding degrees in Scots law and Public International Law.

 Legal career

 He was a partner at CMS Cameron McKenna before establishing his own practice.
 He is a solicitor admitted to practice in England & Wales and also in Scotland.
 He is a Notary Public in Scotland.

 He is the President of the First Tier Tribunal (General Regulatory Chamber) for Scotland.
 He sits as a judge in the Employment Tribunal and the First Tier Immigration and Asylum Chamber.